japila-books/spark-sql-internals/docs/spark-sql-properties.md

 NOTE: When disabled (i.e. `false`), link:spark-sql-ReuseSubquery.adoc[ReuseSubquery] and link:spark-sql-ReuseExchange.adoc[ReuseExchange] physical optimizations (that the Spark planner uses for physical query plan optimization) do nothing.

-Use link:spark-sql-SQLConf.adoc#exchangeReuseEnabled[SQLConf.exchangeReuseEnabled] method to access the current value.
+Use [SQLConf.exchangeReuseEnabled](SQLConf.md#exchangeReuseEnabled) method to access the current value.

 a| [[spark.sql.execution.useObjectHashAggregateExec]] *spark.sql.execution.useObjectHashAggregateExec*